DCU researchers develop maths platform for blind students

 Dublin-based researchers have helped create a unique platform that aims to improve how maths is taught to students who are blind or visually impaired.

-The prototype technology, which is part of a wider European project called EuroMath, enables teachers to take the standard printed material and turn it to Braille, and vice versa.
+The prototype technology, which is part of a wider European project called EuroMath, enables teachers to take standard printed material and convert it to Braille, and vice versa.
 The solution can be used in the classroom and remotely.

 “If you think about how you might approach explaining to a young student with a visual impairment what a cylinder is or how to use fractions, this can be a challenge if you don’t know how.
 This innovative platform and practical tools that we have developed have proven methodologies and best practice examples on how best to explain and teach children of all ages so that both teachers and students will benefit.”